FR | EN

 Forests provide numerous ecosystem services, such as the production of renewable material, the storage of CO2, soil protection, and the development of biodiversity, amongst others.

-The graph illustrates its increase in Europe since 1990, reaching 227 million hectares, or 34.8% of Europe's land area, in 2020 [11].
+This graph illustrates its increase in Europe since 1990, reaching 227 million hectares, or 34.8% of Europe's land area, in 2020 [11].

 The rate of forest area expansion is decreasing, falling from +0.3% per year over the period 1990–2020 to +0.2% for 2010-2020.